-The offer was valid within N days, since the last mail: I delivered to a sub segment few experiments in order to understand what was the best timed variant: the winning one was that based on 3 days, consequently going to edit the relative landing page in order to implement the best solution.
+I crafted a timed offer, valid within N days since the last mail: I delivered to a sub segment few experiments in order to understand what was the best timed variant: the winning one was that based on 3 days.
+Consequently I was going to edit the relative landing page in order to implement the best solution.

 When you're crafting an articulated strategy, it's good to count on senior professionals, and be a data maniacal organizator.
 If some information be lost could, they could invalidate ongoing experiments or got wrong conclusions.

 One aspect to keep always in mind is that customer saturation level because using these type of tactics, with a lot of automations the overlaps it's really easily to get, with a consequent "communication flooding".

 PRO TIP – Using products such as Active Campaign make you able to avoid automation flooding and overlaps.
 Mapping and drawing the Customer Journey based on different Personas could greatly avoid communication issues.